Inferring Covariance Structure from Multiple Data Sources via Subspace Factor Analysis: Appendix

 \paragraph*{Distributed gradient and likelihood computation:} In each HMC step of Algorithm \ref{algo:hmc_msfa}, calculating $\log \Pi(\bTheta \mid -)$ and its gradients $\pdv{}{\bTheta} \log \Pi(\bTheta \mid -)$ are required for $L$ many leapfrog operations.
 Note that the first terms in the RHS of \eqref{eq:grad_lambda}-\eqref{eq:grad_A} are gradients of $\L$ with respect to parameters, while the second terms are gradients of the prior densities.
 Although computing the gradients of $\L$ are seemingly intensive, these can be obtained very efficiently by dividing the calculations into parallel sub-operations across different studies.
-These sub-operations can be distributed over parallel processes in multi-thread computing systems.
-We elaborate the procedure in Algorithm \ref{algo:distributed_computing}, and illustrate it in a schematic diagram in Figure \ref{fig:distributed_computing}.
-The figure sketches out a flowchart to avoid repetitive calculations by storing variables and subsequently using them in following steps.
-The next lemma establishes its complexity.
+These sub-operations can be distributed across parallel processes in multi-thread computing systems.
+We elaborate the procedure in Algorithm \ref{algo:distributed_computing}, also summarized as a schematic in Figure \ref{fig:distributed_computing}.